-If the spill is too large for you to handle, is a threat to laboratory personnel or the public, or involves a highly toxic, irritating or reactive chemical, call the Department of Security and Safety and Campus Police for assistance immediately.
+If the spill is too large for you to handle, is a threat to laboratory personnel or the public, or involves a highly toxic, irritating or reactive chemical, call the Department of Security and Safety and College Police for assistance immediately.

 Follow the procedures outlined in CCRI’s Hazardous Substance Release Emergency Response Plan.
 That is, do not attempt to clean up anything but the most minor spill yourself.
 Security staff are trained in emergency response and will make the decision to call one or more of the following: